 Source: Radio Farda

-Taheri was initially allowed to preach, practice and teach in public, and his classes and healing sessions were attended by hundreds of people from all walks of life, including the Islamic Revolution Guards Corps commanders, IRGC and government officials.
-Several of his books were published with permission from the Ministry of Culture and Islamic Guidance.
+Taheri calls his school of thought Interuniversalism in English, and was initially allowed to preach and teach in public.
+His classes and healing sessions were attended by people from all walks of life, including government officials and the Islamic Revolutionary Guards Corps top commanders.
+Several of his books were published with permission from the Culture and Islamic Guidance Ministry.

-Then, the Supreme Leader, ayatollah Ali Khamenei stepped in, warning against what he branded as “false mysticism that might lure people away from Islam”.
+Supreme Leader Ayatollah Ali Khamenei then stepped in, warning against what he called false mysticism that might lure people away from Islam.